wgliang/logcool/README.md

 ## Getting started

-Logcool can be installed either on your computer for building applications or on servers for running them.
+Logcool can collect all-types los or event-flow data, and support some input/output types.Besides,you can  new your's plugs if you need it.
 To get started, [check out the installation instructions in the documentation](https://godoc.org/github.com/wgliang/logcool).

 ## Other Contributor